 Japanese Occupation Site at Kiska Island

 The Japanese Occupation Site is the location of one place where the Japanese Imperial Army landed on American soil.
-The Japanese stayed there for quite some time in the June 1942.
+The Japanese stayed there for quite some time after a battle on June 7, 1942.
+They departed on July 28, 1943.
+The U.S. occupied the deserted island Aug.
+15, 1943.
 It was named a National Historic Landmark in 1985, making it one of eight WWII sites located in Alaska alone.
 It can be found on the Rat Island Group that is part of the Aleutian Chain.
 Kiska was one of two Aleutian Islands that were captured by the Japanese; Attu was the second island.

 Backstory and Context

 When the Japanese attacked Kiska, the only people on the island were members of the U.S. Areological Detail who ran but were caught in just a matter of days.
 Senior Petty Officer William C. House avoided the Japanese for fifty days, surviving on plants and worms alone but eventually, when he weighed just eighty pounds, he decided to either give up or die from lack of food; he chose to give up.
 In 1943, the 11th Army Air Force and Navy Patrol Wing 4 launched 7,000,000 pounds in bombs on the Japanese at Kiska.
 Several of those flying the planes had just finished their education on how to fly.
 Those flying the planes had to deal with retaliation from Japanese pilots and the fickle weather of the island.
 Fog, strong winds, and extreme cold caused many fatalities.
 The constant Allies attacks on the island, plus an Allied blockade had a devastating effect on the Japanese’s connection between Kiska and Attu and helped make possible an attack by American and Canadian troops in August 1943.